johnflan/JavaEnigma/README.md

 # JavaEnigma

-An implementation of the Nazi cipher used during World War II.
+An implementation of the Nazi cipher machine used during World War II.

 Featuring:

-+ Fluent API
++ Easy to use API
++ Configurable rotor, plugboard and reflectors
 + Unit tested
-+ Configurable rotor, plugboard and reflectors
 + BSD Licenced

 ***

 ## Usage
 ### Basic usage
-Instantiate a new machine using the EnigmaMachineBuilder, the builder will prompt the user for all the required configuration returning a functioning EnigmaMachine instance.
+Instantiate a new machine using the __EnigmaMachineBuilder__, the builder will prompt the user for all the required configuration returning a functioning __EnigmaMachine__ instance.

     EnigmaMachine enigmaMachine = EnigmaMachineBuilder
                                    .addRotor1(RotorType.I)